Policy Number: 126.96.36.199

 - "PHI" means individually identifiable protected health information transmitted by or maintained in electronic media or any other form of medium, excluding education records covered by the Family Education Rights and Privacy Act, as amended, employment recorded held by the Covered Entity as an employer, and information about a person who has been deceased for more than 50 years.

-- "University Business Associate" means a University school, department, program, clinic, or function that creates, receives, maintains, or transmits PHI to perform certain functions or activities on behalf of a University Health Care Component or provides legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services for a University Health Care Component and the provision of the service involves the disclosure of PHI.
+- "University Business Component" means a University school, department, program, clinic, or function that creates, receives, maintains, or transmits PHI to perform certain functions or activities on behalf of a University Health Care Component or provides legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services for a University Health Care Component and the provision of the service involves the disclosure of PHI.

-- "University Health Care Component" means any University school, department, program, clinic, or function that (1) meets the definition of a HIPAA Covered Entity, if it were a separate legal entity; (2) performs Covered Functions; or (3) for purposes of this Policy, is a University Business Associate.
+- "University Health Care Component" means any University school, department, program, clinic, or function that (1) meets the definition of a HIPAA Covered Entity, if it were a separate legal entity; (2) performs Covered Functions; or (3) for purposes of this Policy, is a University Business Component.

 ENFORCEMENT AND INTERPRETATION: